Metallic Epoxy Countertop Kit

-DCI Metallic Epoxy Countertop Sealer is a protective clear finish, two-component 100% epoxy resin.
-Epoxy provides a deep, wet-look finish on countertops and other concrete projects.
+Direct Colors Metallic Epoxy Countertop Sealer is a protective clear finish, two-component epoxy resin.
+Epoxy provides a deep, wet-look finish on countertops and concrete floors.
 Metallic pigments provide a beautiful one-of-a-kind, shimmering color effect in the epoxy finish.
-For best countertop results, top coat the epoxy with the 500 Solvent-based Polyurethane Sealer.
+For best results, top coat the epoxy with our Solvent-Based Polyurethane Sealer.
 Epoxy will abrade and discolor over time if the polyurethane coat is omitted.
-Do not apply epoxy to outdoor countertops or indoor countertops in direct sunlight.
+Do not apply epoxy to outdoor or indoor surfaces in direct sunlight.

 All surfaces should be clean, dry and free of any debris prior to application.
 Sand down or fill with slurry all “pinhole” air pockets or voids in the countertop surface prior to application.
-If pinholes persist, apply a primer coat of DCI Water Based Sealer prior to the epoxy coating to reduce surface air bubbles.
+If pinholes persist, apply a primer coat of our Water-Based Acrylic Sealer prior to the epoxy coating to reduce surface air bubbles.
 Topical sealers are not recommended for concrete countertops polished to 400 grit level or above.

-When properly applied to a smooth surface, each mini kit will cover up to 50 sq. ft.
-Coverage will vary with surface conditions.
+When properly applied to a smooth surface, each mini kit will cover 35 sq. ft. at 10 mils.
+Coverage’s will vary with surface conditions.
 Do NOT allow to freeze.

-Pour all or part of the contents of the 2oz. container metallic pigment into the resin and carefully fold the metallic into the resin using the wooden stir stick.
+Pour all or part of the contents of the 2oz. metallic pigment into the epoxy resin and carefully fold the metallic into the resin using the wooden stir stick.
 Stir for at least 2 minutes until completely combined.
 Allow metallic pigment and resin mixture to rest for 5 to 10 minutes and stir again for good suspension before adding the hardener.
 Add the hardener to resin and thoroughly mix according to the mixing instructions below.
 Working with metallic pigment in epoxy is a creative process.
 Use more or less metallic pigment to create surface designs or expose more of the countertop base color.
 While contrasting base colors aren’t required, it does provide more color variation and “pop” for the metallic color coat.
 Create a countertop base color using acid stain, concrete pigment or tinted concrete sealer.

 Metallic pigments are available in eleven colors for purchase separately.